 This strategy is mostly implemented by an internet service provider who may get entangled in their internet property’s DDoS attack.
 As a defence mechanism, they can direct all traffic, good and bad, into a black hole.

-A WAF or, a Web Application Firewall, can be put in between the origin server and the internet to act as a reverse proxy, thereby, preventing malicious traffic from attacking the network server.
+A WAF or Web Application Firewall is one of the four common types of firewall.
+The WAF can be put in between the origin server and the internet to act as a reverse proxy, thereby, preventing malicious traffic from attacking the network server.

 An intelligent and effective Distributed Denial of Service attack prevention or mitigation system can allow the enterprise to meet its scalability, security, as well as growth-related demands without suffering a setback due to a malicious attack.